LaboratorioBioinformatica/vHULK/README.md

 ### Dependencies

-All scripts from this project were coded in [Python 3](https://www.python.org/).
+All scripts from this project were coded in [Python 3.6](https://www.python.org/).
 So, first of all, make sure you have it installed and updated.
 v.HULK's main scrip (vHULK.py) requires Prokka and HMMER tools as dependencies.
-By installing Prokka and its dependencies, you will usually install HMMER tools automatically.

 * [Prokka](https://github.com/tseemann/prokka) - Rapid Prokaryotic genome annotation.
 * [HMMER Tools](http://www.hmmer.org/) - Biosequence analysis using profile hidden Markov models